0xgioser/matic-docs/docs/maintain/govern/pips/pips.md

 Everyone can apply to become a PIP editor, given that they match the following requirements.

 - Understands Polygon protocols at an expert level.

--   Is familiar with the PIP framework and similar frameworks used on other decentralised blockchains.
+- Is familiar with the PIP framework and similar frameworks used on other decentralized blockchains.

 - Is proficient using GitHub.

 - Is a good communicator.

 - Is able to handle contentious discourse in an appropriate manner.

-Read more about it [here](https://github.com/maticnetwork/Polygon-Improvement-Proposals/blob/main/How%20to%20become%20a%20PIP%20Editor.md)
+Read more about it [here](https://github.com/maticnetwork/Polygon-Improvement-Proposals/blob/main/How%20to%20become%20a%20PIP%20Editor.md).